philipdch/ThesisProject/README.md

 ### Manually

-Debugging the application may be done by not specifying the command to run when the containers start, which allows you to start each individual server, wrapper and client manually.
+Debugging the application allows the user to start the individual servers, wrappers and clients manually.
+This makes use of [docker-compose.debug.yaml](/docker-compose.debug.yaml) instead of the regular compose file.
+To start the application in debug mode:

+1) Specify the 'debug' argument in the setup script:

+        ./setup debug

-1) On the PLC containers, start the Modbus server (default is Modbus/TCP):
+2) On the PLC containers, start the Modbus server (default is Modbus/TCP):

         python3 plc.py [server_options]